 Over the years, when we visited San Diego we have found ourselves staying in different areas.
 Mission Valley area is probably good if you have a car and prefer to stay in a modern chain hotel with available parking.
 Hotels in downtown San Diego can get very expensive.

 One place we stayed at a couple times over the years is La Pensione Hotel in Little Italy.
 The rooms are small and the parking was challenging.
 In addition, pricing has increased over the years since our last stay.
 However, we really enjoyed the Little Italy location.
-Check out the availability and prices for this hotel at Booking.com.
+Check out the availability and prices for this hotel on Agoda.com.

 Chula Vista which is the area a little south of downtown San Diego is also worth considering if you are on a budget.
 The hotels in this area are definitely more affordable.
 Even if you don’t have a car, the area is accessible from San Diego with the light rail.
 Just remember if you’re using public transportation you need to budget a little extra time.

 The hotel we had stayed at and liked in the Chula Vista area is El Primero Hotel.
 This is a cute Art Deco style hotel that is family owned and operated.
 The rooms can be on the small side.
 However, the bonus is they have a wonderful breakfast available to enjoy on their patio.
 Check out the availability and prices for this hotel at Agoda.com.